Prize Recipient

 South Korea

 Yul Choi was a student leader in college and was later imprisoned for his activism during the late 1970s.
-During the six years he spent in prison he read extensively about environmental issues.
-After he was released, he established the first environmental non-governmental organization in South Korea, the Korean Research Institute of Environmental Problems, in response to widespread pollution caused by the nation's rapid industrialization.
+During the six years he spent in prison, he read extensively about environmental issues.
+After he was released, he established the first environmental NGO in South Korea—the Korean Research Institute of Environmental Problems—in response to widespread pollution caused by the nation’s rapid industrialization.

 Choi inspired people to demand their rights to a healthy environment.
 His movement was often opposed by the government.
 He succeeded in evacuating communities affected by a toxic waste related illness in the coastal city of Onsan.
 Environmental issues became critical strongholds in the democracy movement that paved the way for civilian government.

-In 1988 Choi became the first chairman of the Korean Anti-Pollution Movement (KAPMA).
-Since South Korea is highly dependent upon nuclear power, he resolved to inform the Korean public about the problems with nuclear waste disposal.
+In 1988, Choi became the first chairman of the Korean Anti-Pollution Movement (KAPMA).
+Because South Korea is highly dependent upon nuclear power, he resolved to inform the Korean public about the problems with nuclear waste disposal.
 He was put under house arrest for these activities, but anti-nuclear sentiment grew.
 Thousands of people participated in rallies and signed petitions protesting the construction of new nuclear plants.
-In 1990 a demonstration of 20,000 people stopped a nuclear waste facility plan for Anmyon Island.
+In 1990, a demonstration of 20,000 people stopped a nuclear waste facility plan for Anmyon Island.

-Choi used his Goldman Prize money to create the Korean Environmental Center.
-Upon completion, the Center will meet the needs of the environmental movement by providing environmental education for children, diverse environmental information for Koreans citizens and networking opportunities for all who use it.
+Choi used his Goldman Prize money to create the Korean Environmental Center, with the goal of addressing the needs of the environmental movement by providing environmental education for children, diverse environmental information for Koreans citizens, and networking opportunities for all who use it.
+The center’s programs were eventually folded into the Korea Green Foundation, which serves as the nexus for Choi’s vision for trans-regional collaboration on climate change.